Kerry Collins: New York Giants

 Collins started the 1999 season as the Giants' second-string quarterback behind Kent Graham, but claimed the starting job in Week 11 as Graham struggled with a 5–4 record.
-In the 2000 season, Collins led the Giants to Super Bowl XXXV, where they lost to the Baltimore Ravens.
+In Week 13, he was named NFC Offensive Player of the Week.
+In the 2000 season, Collins started all 16 games for the first time in his career and led the Giants to home field advantage in the playoffs with a 12–4 record.
+In the NFC Championship Game, Collins had a record-setting day, passing for 381 yards and five touchdowns in New York's 41–0 win over the Minnesota Vikings to advance them to Super Bowl XXXV, where they lost to the Baltimore Ravens.
 He went 15-of-39 for 112 yards while throwing for four interceptions, with one being returned for a touchdown.
 His passer rating of 7.1 is the second worst in Super Bowl history.

+In Week 17 of the 2001 season, Collins passed for a career-high 386 yards to go with one touchdown and two interceptions in a 34–25 loss to the Green Bay Packers.
 During the 2001 season, Collins set a single-season NFL record with 23 fumbles, a record tied in 2002 by then-Minnesota Vikings quarterback Daunte Culpepper.

 In 2002, Collins set the Giants' single season franchise passing record with 4,073 yards; this record was broken by Eli Manning in 2011.
+In Week 2 of the 2002 season, he was named NFC Offensive Player of the Week.
+In Week 16, he passed for 366 yards and four touchdowns in the 44–27 victory over the Indianapolis Colts.
+He had a perfect passer rating in the game.
+He earned NFC Offensive Player of the Week for his game against the Colts.
+He was named NFC Offensive Player of the Month for December 2002.
+In Week 3 of the 2003 season, he was named NFC Offensive Player of the Week.
 After five seasons, 68 starts and 16,875 yards, Collins was released by the Giants in 2004.
 The team had already signed former league MVP Kurt Warner and traded for 2004's #1 draft pick, Eli Manning.